 When it comes to picking an operating system, you have quite a few options laid out before you.
 But, the best / easiest two are either Windows or something Linux-based.

 If you’re really strapped for cash, or you really just don’t like Windows, Ubuntu is a great option because it’s entirely free, and it’s really solid/secure.
 It’s a Linux-based OS and can play any game that supports Linux.
 More and more games are adding Linux support, but it definitely sucks when a game you’ve been waiting forever for ends up being Windows only…

 The more expensive option is buying a copy of Windows.
 With DirectX 12 becoming more common and the Skylake-based processors basically demanding Windows 10, you might want to consider jumping on that right away, but it’s ultimately your call.

 Installing your operating system can be done in a couple of different ways, either by DVD or a USB flash drive that you either create yourself or buy.
-Either will get the job done, but going for Windows & using the retail DVD (or USB flash drive) is going to be the easiest – any cheap DVD drive will work.

 Since the motherboard in this build does not have built-in WiFi (most don’t) you will need a WiFi adapter if you plan on using a wireless internet connection.
 That said, if you have the option to run a wired connection, do that instead because it will be faster & more reliable.

 Since there are tons of options available when it comes to picking a WiFi adapter, it can be a little confusing at first; but don’t worry because I’m going to help sort that out… Or, at the very least, I’m going to try to make it as simple as possible.